c4rl/blanket/README.md

+# Blanket

-Blanket is a Simple REST microframework
+Blanket is a Simple REST microframework similar to Rack or Silex.

+To run tests:

+    $ composer install
+    $ ./vendor/phpspec/phpspec/bin/phpspec run